 Even Penguin shows this when compared to Catwoman.
 Both have an affinity with an animal (Birds and Cats respectively), Penguin shows a higher preference for high tech gadgets (like his trick umbrellas) than Catwoman who relies on a plain whip, claws and acrobatics.

-To elaborate, she may have started off as a psychiatrist, but she is driven by her insanely emotional devotion to The Joker.
+Then there's Harley, the mad psychiatrist.
+She may have started off as a psychiatrist, but she is driven by her insanely emotional devotion to The Joker.